fireclawthefox/DirectGuiDesigner/README.md

 ### Remove elements
 Click on the X in the structure view, hit Ctrl-Delete or use the respective button from the toolbar

+### Undo/Redo cycle
+Using the usual Ctrl-Z and Ctrl-Y you can undo and redo most of the changes done in the editor.
+There is no limit to the undo/redo steps and using Ctrl-Shift-Y you can cycle through different redo paths.

 ### Save and export
 To save The designed GUI as a DirectGuiDesigner project, hit Ctrl-S or the respective button in the toolbar.
 This will save a Json file that can later be loaded by the designer again.